 Through a series of slideshows, on-line exhibits provide short stories about Harvey County and its cities.
 The stories start with a quick peek at the many millennia when Native Americans inhabited the Great Plains of North America.
 To begin the on-line exhibits, click Samples and Slices of Life in pre-Kansas Era: Prehistory and Native Americans.

 The Kansas-Nebraska Act (1854), the building of railroads across Kansas, the Homestead Act (1862) and the end of the Civil War (1865) brought many families from Ohio, Illinois and Indiana looking for cheap farm land into the area that was to become Harvey County.
 The earliest settlers saw the movement of great herds of cattle to Abilene through the area that was to become Newton.
 The town became a dynamic railhead when the Santa Fe Railroad, building track from Emporia, met the Chisholm Trail.
 Longhorn cattle from Texas were shipped to the east coast from Newton between 1871 and 1873.
 With a mix of cowboys, saloons and brothels, Newton became known as “the wickedest town in the West.”
-Coming soon–the on-line exhibit entitled Snippets of pre-Harvey County and Its Settlement.
+Coming soon–the on-line exhibit entitled Sketches of Pre-Harvey County and Its Settlement.

 A plan to create a new county from townships in Sedgwick, McPherson and Marion Counties came when Newton’s Republican representatives to a Sedgwick County political convention were snubbed.
 They came back to Newton determined to form their own county with Newton as the county seat.
 The plan passed the Kansas Legislature on February 29, 1872 minus the three congressional districts from Marion County, two of which were finally annexed in March, 1873, forming the 15 townships of Harvey County.
 The county was named for the Kansas Governor at the time, James M. Harvey.